 A lack of convenient bicycle racks often results in bicycles locked to sign posts, trees and street furniture.
 Bicycles locked to these objects are vulnerable to damage and theft, and can damage the object to which they are locked.
 If not properly located, bicycle racks can impede pedestrian travel on the sidewalk, access to buildings and emergency responders.
-Therefore, bicycle racks:
+Therefore:

 - Each bicycle parking facility is prohibited from obstructing pedestrian traffic or interfering with the use of the pedestrian area.
 (6.2.6.B.1.b) - Each parked bicycle must be accessible without moving another bicycle.
 (6.2.6.B.1.f) - Any sidewalk rack that is parallel to the curb must be located 2 feet from the curb face.
 (6.2.6.B.1.c) - Any sidewalk rack aligned perpendicular to the curb must be located so that the nearest vertical component of the rack is a minimum of 4 feet from the curb.
-(6.2.6.B.1.d) - Each sidewalk rack must be a minimum of 14 feet from any stand-alone fire hydrant.
+(6.2.6.B.1.d) - Each sidewalk rack must be a minimum of 14 feet from any stand alone fire hydrant.
 (6.2.6.B.1.e) - A bicycle parking facility must have an aisle a minimum of 4 feet in width behind all occupied parking racks to allow room for bicycle maneuvering.
+(6.2.6.B.1.g) This will also provide clear space for ADA accessibility along the sidewalk.

-(6.2.6.B.1.g) - Short-term bicycle parking adjacent to the street is typically located parallel or perpendicular to the curb. - Parallel to the curb: Short-term bicycle parking is located parallel to the curb when there is a desire to limit the amount that bicycles protrude into the sidewalk.
+Short-term bicycle parking adjacent to the street is typically located parallel, perpendicular or diagonal to the curb.